Electrolyte imbalance: Treatment

 Patients with hypocalcemia may be treated with either oral or IV calcium.
 Typically, IV calcium is reserved for patients with severe hypocalcemia.
 It is also important to check magnesium levels in patients with hypocalcemia and to replace magnesium if it is low.

 Chloride

 Chloride, after sodium, is the second most abundant electrolyte in the blood and most abundant in the extracellular fluid.
 Most of the chloride in the body is from salt (NaCl) in the diet.
 Chloride is part of gastric acid (HCl), which plays a role in absorption of electrolytes, activating enzymes, and killing bacteria.
 The levels of chloride in the blood can help determine if there are underlying metabolic disorders.
 Generally, chloride has an inverse relationship with bicarbonate, an electrolyte that indicates acid-base status.
-Overall, treatment of chloride imbalances involve addressing the underlying cause rather than supplementing or avoiding chloride.
+Overall, treatment of chloride imbalances involves addressing the underlying cause rather than supplementing or avoiding chloride.

-Hyperchloremia

 Causes

 Hyperchloremia, or high chloride levels, is usually associated with excess chloride intake (e.g., saltwater drowning), fluid loss (e.g., diarrhea, sweating), and metabolic acidosis.